adiupd123/adiupd123/README.md

 👯‍♀️ I'm looking to collaborate for **Hackathons** and **Open Source**

-📫 You can reach me via my **email: adiupd123@gmail.com and social media handles on the left**
+📫 You can reach me via my **email: adiupd123@gmail.com and social media handles mentioned on the left**

 😄 Pronouns **He/Him**